 Surprise medical bills often happen when patients unknowingly receive care from doctors or hospitals that are not in-network with their insurance company.
 While you should always go to the nearest hospital in a life-threatening situation, it’s wise to know your local in-network options for less severe emergencies.
 Visit your insurance provider’s website and make a list of nearby in-network hospitals, urgent care centers, and emergency rooms.
 Keep this list handy in your wallet or on your phone.
 This simple step can help you avoid thousands of dollars in out-of-network charges for situations where you have a choice.

-Start a Medical Emergency Fund
+Why You Should Start a Medical Emergency Fund

 A dedicated savings account for medical expenses can be a lifesaver.
 Even with good insurance, you’ll likely have some out-of-pocket costs.
 Start by setting aside a small, manageable amount each month in a separate savings account.
 Your goal is to build a cushion that can cover your deductible or other unexpected costs without derailing your finances.
 Having this fund also gives you more leverage if you need to dispute a charge.
 For example, under your medical bill rights, you can challenge a final bill that is $400 or more than the good faith estimate you received.
 A medical fund gives you the stability to navigate that process without financial pressure.